nindalf/advent/y2024/src/day19/Readme.md

 They'll let you into the onsen as soon as you have the list. *What do you get if you add up the number of different ways you could make each design?*

-Answer:
+Your puzzle answer was `643685981770598`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2024) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](19/input).
+If you still want to see it, you can [get your puzzle input](19/input).